 Essentially, prebiotic compounds become nutrient sources, or “fuel,” for the beneficial bacteria (probiotics) that live within your gut.
 Prebiotics, together with probiotics, open the door for heightened levels of health in general, so nearly everyone can afford to include them in their diets more often.

-A 2003 animal study demonstrated that buckwheat can likely be considered a prebiotic food.
-(3) Research has shown that higher intakes of prebiotic foods can increase numerous probiotic microorganisms, including Lactobacillus rhamnosus GG, L. reuteri, bifidobacteria, and certain strains of L. casei or the L. acidophilus-group.
+Research has shown that higher intakes of prebiotic foods can increase numerous probiotic microorganisms, including Lactobacillus rhamnosus GG, L. reuteri, bifidobacteria, and certain strains of L. casei or the L. acidophilus-group.
 (4)

 2. Discourage Varicose Veins

 Varicose veins occur in the body when pressure is placed on blood vessels, resulting in pooling of the blood and bulging of the veins.
 Varicose veins often affect the legs, since they’re the farthest from the heart and gravity makes it harder for the blood to flow upward.
 I don’t know anyone who finds varicose veins desirable.

 The good news is that there are many varicose vein home remedies, which include dietary changes.
 Soba noodles are rich in rutin, which is a bioflavonoid that may support vein walls and help them work better, making soba noodles a great food choice for varicose vein avoidance and reduction.
 (5)